ethereum/EIPs/SIPS/sip-80.md

 \\[m \leq P\\]

-Then the contract is closed, and the incentive is minted into the liquidating keeper's wallet at the time that the keeper executes the liquidation.
+Then the contract is closed, the incentive is minted into the liquidating keeper's wallet at the time that the keeper executes the liquidation, with the rest of the contract's initial margin going into the fee pool.

 It should be borne in mind that if gas prices are too high to allow liquidations to be profitable for liquidators, then liquidations will likely not be performed.